Coffeelot/cw-darkweb/README.md

 Full rework of the darkweb tablet we had.
 Images of UI at bottom of this Readme. \
 Supports Ox Inv/lib and QBcore.
 You can select what features you want from whichever in the config.

+The randomized ads list work like this:
+1) A random number between what is defined in Config.AmountOfAds is created: X
+2) X ads are created by randomly picking from the list in Config.DarkwebAds
+3) If an ad has `chance` defined then we also check for this chance to be include, if not we skip this ad.

 > If you have feedback and suggestions then post about it in the Discord

 **Features:**